the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 My avatar arrived the desired destination.
 ~~~~~~~

 Essentially a loop statement does always the same thing: perform a certain action a specific number of times.
 The for statement takes three expressions in parantatheses: initial expression, condition expression, and increment expression.
 Most often you will encounter the initial expression as a variable which is defined with 0.
-If the condition expression evaluates to true (e.g. `0 < 3`), the loop's body in curly brackets gets executed.
-If the condition evaluates to false though, the for loop terminates (read: it jumps out of the curly brackets and continues with the next line of code below the for statement).
+If the condition expression evaluates to true (e.g. `0 < 3`), the loop's body in curly braces gets executed.
+If the condition evaluates to false though, the for loop terminates (read: it jumps out of the curly braces and continues with the next line of code below the for statement).
 After each execution of a loop's body, the update condition executes (e.g. increment by one) and we continue with the condition expression.

 ![](images/for-statement.png)